Symbian9/wiki-template/Android.md

 - A warning could be given when opening a file from a (legacy) read-only location.
 Changes could be written to a writable location instead, but next time there would be two files which might have conflicting changes.

   Alternatively, the read-only file could be used as a template for a new file, thus strictly separating the changes from the original.

+- Instead of the OOMapper folder at the root, a subfolder in the Documents folder might be considered more appropriate.